 Fortunately for us, it was all caught on camera.

 For the Alabama fans in the room, you can imagine bringing that purple and gold cake up for a taste had to make the experience a little sour.

 What’s worse is the groom is forced to listen as wedding guests rain down “L-S-U” chants on the cake-cutting ceremony.
 All the poor guy wanted to do was enjoy a piece of University of Alabama football-themed cake.
 Instead, he had to muscle through the unwanted LSU filling.

 College football rivalries are no strangers to prank wars.
 With the collegiate atmosphere continually pumping fuel into the rivalry, no one is safe from the occasional prank.
 Urban Meyer’s yard fell victim to a Michigan fan sending him a message, just in case Meyer forgot who Ohio State plays at the end of every season.

-This prank between the SEC fans and newlyweds was all in good fun, but I’m sure a house divided won’t be so happy-go-lucky come November, when the Crimson Tide welcome their rivals from Baton Rouge to take on the Tigers inside Bryant-Denny Stadium.
+This prank between the SEC fans and newlyweds was all in good fun, but I’m sure a house divided wasn’t so happy-go-lucky last November, when the Crimson Tide welcomed their rivals from Baton Rouge to take on the Tigers inside Bryant-Denny Stadium.